ohzinteractive/PIT/README.md

   if(input.left_mouse_button_released)
     console.log('released')

-  console.log("mouse_pos", input.mouse_pos) // on mobile this will represent the position of the primary touch
-  console.log("normalized mouse pos", input.NDC) // NDC stands for normalized device coordinates
+  console.log("pointer_pos", input.pointer_pos) // on desktop this is mouse position, on mobile this will represent the primary touch position console.log("normalized pointer pos", input.NDC) // NDC stands for normalized device coordinates

   input.clear(); // call this to prepare for next frame